DavidBSauer/vintage_maps/README.md

 ```
 Edit the physical_runner.bash as you see fit.

-Note: I would suggest using the virtual map maker to optimize everything before running creating a physical template.
+Note1: I would suggest using the virtual map maker to optimize everything before creating a physical template.

-Note: The critical parameter here is the physical slice thickness.
+Note2: The critical parameter here is the physical slice thickness.
 This then determines all other real-world dimensions.

-Note: Resampling the map takes time and the data requirements grow as the cube of the factor provided.
+Note3: Resampling the map takes time and the data requirements grow as the cube of the factor provided.
 I typically use 1-2 for testing, and 4-5 for the final run.

+Note4: While the pdf maker '''should''' render on the proper page size, I noticed the printer did its own rescaling.
+Therefore, for practicallity I used the slice images and manually rescaled them in MS Word to print at the proper size.

 3. Run the physical map maker.
 After editing the physical_runner.bash script, run it using